A new appreciation for bath tubs

 Recently lying in a bath tub reading a book I experienced a similar sensation.

-Deep in a fictional story of astronauts on Mars dealing with conditions, particularly gravity I began emptying the tub whilst remaining inside.
-Apparently this is a common habit of children who will refuse to exit until the water is non existent.
+Deep in a fictional story of astronauts on Mars dealing with conditions, particularly gravity I began emptying the tub whilst remaining inside, a common habit of children who will refuse to exit until the water has emptied.

 As the water receded I felt as though I was experiencing my book in 4D.
 The weight of earth’s gravity arrived and I could feel my legs, stomach and arms bracing themselves as if this was something new.